thiagodnf/aco-simulator/README.md

 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)
 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

-## Description

-This project implement the Ant System in Javascript, showing a animated view about the Ant Colony Optimization developed by Marco Dorigo

 ## How to Use:

+This project implement the Ant System in Javascript, showing a animated view about the Ant Colony Optimization developed by Marco Dorigo.
+To use it, you need to:

 - Access http://thiagodnf.github.io/aco-simulator
 - Click in "New Node" and after, click on screen.